ImageMagick/MagickCache/README.md

-# MagickCache: an Efficient Image Cache
+# MagickCache: an Efficient Digital Media Repository

 `The MagickCache is a work in progress.
 Do not use the cache in production services until the version is at least 1.0.0.
 It is currently 0.9.2.
 The MagickCache requires ImageMagick version 7.1.0-0 or above.`